MarioLiao/SuperHanzi/README.md

 ### Description

 The proposal of our web application is to create a Chinese writing app, where new Chinese learners can learn how to write the Chinese characters.
-Our app will be deployed via mobile, allowing the user to easily write with their fingers.
-When the user is practising or learning a Chinese character, our app will give the user feedback, to whether or not they have done the correct stroke order, the generally correct stroke, and the position of the start of the stroke.
-Along with users being able to “learn” and “review” Chinese characters, we will have an additional feature when users can play a game.
-This game will be a 1 vs 1 game, where the app will score the users based on their speed of writing and how correct their writing is.
+When the user is practcing or learning a Chinese character, our app will give the user feedback, to whether or not they have done the correct stroke order, the generally correct stroke, and the position of the start of the stroke.
+Along with users being able to “learn” and “review” Chinese characters, we will have an additional feature where users can play a game.
+This game will be a 1 vs 1 game, where the app will score the users based on their speed of, the amount of mistakes they made, and how many strokes they can finish within the allotted time.

-### Required Elements
+### Tech Stack

 - Frontend: Angular
 - Backend: Express